gouherdanish/gouherdanish.github.io/_posts/2024-09-04-markov-decision-process.md

 ---
 ### 2. Markov Property

 - It states that the future state of a process depends only on the current state, not on the sequence of events that preceded it.
+In other words, the process is "memoryless"
 - If the state signal has the Markov property, then the environment’s response at t + 1 depends only on the state and action representations at t
 - This means that we can predict all future states and expected rewards from knowledge only of the current state